 I don't know if this is the case worldwide, but everywhere I travel and where it's at least a bit sunny, I see someone wearing Havaianas flip flops.
-They come in so many different colors and patterns, but are all recognizable by the textured rice pattern on the foot bed.
-This refers to the Japanese sandals made of fabric straps and rice straw soles that inspired the Havaianas.
+The flip flop which comes in so many different colors and patterns but are all recognizable by the textured rice pattern on the footbed.
+This refers to the Japanese sandals made of fabric straps and rice straw soles that inspired the Havaianas brand.

 I asked for the right size this time (a European 37), but as it turned out, the Havaianas flip flops I'd ordered only came in 37/38.
-Would I be flipping around thongs – as they call them in Australia – that were actually too big again?
-I'd just have to wait until it was time to test them…
+Would I be flipping around in thongs – as they call them in Australia – that were actually too big again?
+I'd just have to wait until it was time to test them to find out…

 Saved by the flip flops